GuillaumePressiat/GuillaumePressiat.github.io/_posts/2021-04-11-RSelenium-paginated-tables.markdown

 <!--more-->

-Few years ago, Selenium and R wasn't particularly friends (Python+Selenium were more used for instance) but it seems to have changed.
+Few years ago, Selenium and R weren't particularly friends (Python+Selenium were more used for instance) but it seems to have changed.
 Package author and [rOpenSci](https://docs.ropensci.org/RSelenium/index.html) works and documentation did it.